spase-group/spase-generate-pages/README.md

 **update-pages.sh**:  Bash script to determine new and updated resource descriptions and generate pages for each one.

+## Notes on running scripts

-Note on running scripts: A good practice is to explicitly specify the shell to run a script with a command like:
+A good practice is to explicitly specify the shell to run a script with a command like:

 ```
 bash script.sh